-Streamlined PCB Design -Streamline? v.
+Streamlined PCB Layout -Streamline? v.
 Cause to be quick and efficient.
 Streamlined design = accuracy plus speed.
-Streamlined PCB Design, or SLPD, is a set of policies that guide John Childers' design of printed circuit boards.
-The policies have been derived with the aim of simplifying and systematically eliminating errors from PCB design.
+Streamlined PCB Layout, or SLPD, is a set of policies that guide John Childers' design of printed circuit boards.
+The policies have been derived with the aim of simplifying and systematically eliminating errors from PCB Layout.

 Sub-panel - A group of printed circuits (called modules) arrayed in a panel and handled by both the board house and the assembly house as though it were a single printed wiring board.
 The sub-panel is usually prepared at the board house by routing most of the material separating individual modules, leaving small tabs.
 The tabs are strong enough so that the sub-panel can be assembled as a unit, and weak enough so that final separation of assembled modules is easily done.

 Surface Mount - Surface mount technology.
 The technology of creating printed wiring wherein components are soldered to the board without using holes.
 The result is higher component density, allowing smaller PWB 's.
 Abbreviated SMT.